Complete List of Hypothyroidism Symptoms with Checklist and Lab Guide

 What if your Doctor Just Doesn't get it

 Life is too short to waste your precious time and energy on a Doctor who isn't willing to work with you.

 Your chances of "educating" your doctor on proper Thyroid function is VERY slim.
-Any articles you bring them to read will likely end up quickly in the trash.

 You can also look for reviews online or from other patients.